 Feeling posh?
 Want to plan a fancy and cute long-distance relationship date idea with your sweetheart, but also do something different?
 Look no further than a wine or a whiskey tasting.

 This will possibly need a little planning in advance and you’ll have to look at when online tastings are happening, if you want to do it under expert guidance.
-However, it’s not necessary that you have to do with an experienced sommelier.
+However, it’s not necessary that you have to do it with an experienced sommelier.
 At best, you’ll have stories about funny things your partner did when drunk.

 “My partner and I aren’t really into wine and whiskey.
-And we definitely wouldn’t be able to the difference between wines in terms of region or year of bottling etc.,” says Sharon.
+And we definitely wouldn’t be able to tell the difference between wines in terms of region or year of bottling,” says Sharon.
 “But we were long-distance for a few months, and decided to do something fun.
 So, we each bought some wine and decided to do our own tasting.
 We drank some of each, and tried to guess the notes and ended up laughing a lot and having a great time.”

 11. Have a karaoke night